Non-parametric Causal Inference in Dynamic Thresholding Designs: Introduction

-Here, we propose a framework for analyzing thresholding designs all while non-parametrically accounting for dynamics as they arise in the model of \citet{robins1986new}.
-Our main finding is that, despite the apparent complexity of accounting to flexible dynamics, we are able to use a carefully tailored local linear regression estimator to consistently estimate the marginal policy effect of the thresholding rule \citep{carneiro2010evaluating}.
-In the setting of \citet{IIZUKA2021}, this marginal policy effect corresponds to the net-present health benefit of infinitesimally lowering the FBS cutoff for prediabetes, scaled by the discounted increase in the number of prediabetes diagnoses from lowering the cutoff.
-Our approach draws from the literature on reinforcement learning and Markov decision processes \citep{SuttonBarto2018}; our analysis is in particular motivated by the policy gradient theorem and the work of \citet{sutton1999policy} on first-order optimization of reinforcement learning models.
+Here, we propose a framework for causal inference in dynamic thresholding designs that non-parametrically accounts for dynamics as they arise in the model of \citet{robins1986new}.
+Our first step is to re-interpret the classical causal target in regression-discontinuity analyses as the marginal policy effect of modifying the treatment threshold \citep{carneiro2010evaluating}.
+We find that such marginal policy effects remain identified in dynamic specifications; furthermore, we show that they can be consistently estimated via carefully tailored local linear regressions.
+As such, we argue that marginal policy effects provide an informative yet statistically tractable target for inference in dynamic thresholding designs.
+Our formal approach draws from the literature on reinforcement learning and Markov decision processes \citep{SuttonBarto2018}.
+Our analysis is in particular motivated by the policy gradient theorem and the work of \citet{sutton1999policy} on first-order optimization of reinforcement learning models.